 Juvenile justice system that reflects what we know about adolescent development

 - Policymakers can recognize that adolescents’ brains are not fully developed and adopt policies that view a child’s involvement with the justice system as an opportunity for intervention to prevent further delinquent behavior.

-- Everyone can model good behavior and teach children how to resolve conflict appropriately.
+- Parents can model good behavior and teach children how to resolve conflict appropriately.